Tallahassee, FL(850) 894-TREE

 What happens if a tree is found to be hazardous?

 If our inspection identifies a hazardous condition, we provide specific recommendations based on the severity of the risk and the value of the tree.
 In some cases, targeted pruning or structural support can reduce risk to acceptable levels.
-In other cases, removal is the safest course of action.
-Our report gives you the information you need to make an informed decision, and we can perform any recommended work promptly.
+In other cases, removal is the safest course.
+Our report gives you the information to make an informed decision, and we can perform any recommended work promptly.

 Areas We Serve